glutanimate/MoodyRain/README.md

 ### Additional sounds

-Moodyrain comes with five different ambiences by default, but these can be extended by placing additional `.ogg` files in the `sounds` directory next to the script.
-You will be able to achieve the best results with seamless high-fidelity loops.
-Please make sure to fill out the `Title` and `Artist` tags when creating your `.ogg` files.
+MoodyRain comes with five different ambiences by default.
+These can be extended by placing additional `.ogg` files in the `sounds` directory next to the script.
+You will achieve the best results with seamless high-fidelity loops.
+MoodyRain supports `Title` and `Artist` tags, so make sure to fill these out when creating your own ogg files.

-For further information on composing your own ambient sound samples check out the [*Sounds* section of the Ambientsounds project](https://github.com/Muges/ambientsounds#sounds) by [Muges](https://github.com/Muges).
+For further information on composing ambient sound samples check out the [*Sounds* section of the Ambientsounds project](https://github.com/Muges/ambientsounds#sounds) by [Muges](https://github.com/Muges).

-Please feel free to file pull requests to add more sounds to the repository, as long as you make sure to only use free sounds (public domain/creative-commons).
-[Freesound](http://www.freesound.org/) is a great source for such samples.

 ### Known issues and limitations

-- Moodyrain uses a very rudimentary config file that will get confused when you add new sounds or change the order of the existing ones.
+- MoodyRain uses a very rudimentary config file that will get confused when adding new sounds or changing the order of the existing ones.
 I might implement a more sophisticated solution when I have some time on my hands.
 In the meantime please feel free to contribute pull-requests!

-- Resource usage scales linearly with the number of sounds you choose.
-MoodyRain will launch a new `mpv` instance for each file.
-While this won't be much of an issue for most users, it might pose a problem if you are planning on composing a particularly complicated soundscape (with more than 10 different tracks)

 - some `yad` builds suffer from a text misalignment bug.
 [More details and notes on possible solutions](https://github.com/Glutanimate/PDFMtEd/blob/master/README.md#known-issues).